dstmn/dstmn/README.md

 ### What Senior Leaders are saying about John:

-*Every time I talk to my Executive Director, he mentions how grateful he is for John*
+*"Every time I talk to my Executive Director, he mentions how grateful he is for John"* **- board member, Salmon Creek**
-    ~board member, Salmon Creek

-*Hiring John was the best decision I ever made*
-    ~former board member, Mercy Beyond Borders
+*"Hiring John was the best decision I ever made"* **- former board member, Mercy Beyond Borders**

-*John's leadership was invaluable, particularly in navigating the complexities of a small church organization during the financial difficulties of the pandemic.
-His dedication, strategic insight, and people-centered approach made a lasting impact.*
-    ~former board chair, Highway Community
+*"John's leadership was invaluable, particularly in navigating the complexities of a small church organization during the financial difficulties of the pandemic.
+His dedication, strategic insight, and people-centered approach made a lasting impact."* **- former board chair, Highway Community**

-*Whenver we had an important decision, I always wanted to make sure we had John in the room, because then I knew the right things would be considered, and we wouldn't miss any details.*
+*"Whenver we had an important decision, I always wanted to make sure we had John in the room, because then I knew the right things would be considered, and we wouldn't miss any details."* **- founder, Apropose**
-    ~founder, Apropose